Dopetwist/Blog-web-app/README.md

 * Authenticate users using bcrypt and sessions.
 * Dark Mode Toggle.

-## Contributions
+## Contributing

-Collaborations are welcome.
+Pull requests and collaborations are welcome.
+For major changes, please open an issue first.